Pair of U.S. House Dems add to chorus calling for Alito, Thomas recusals

 GET THE MORNING HEADLINES DELIVERED TO YOUR INBOX

-The post Pair of U.S. House Dems add to chorus calling for Alito, Thomas recusals appeared first on Nebraska Examiner.
+The post Pair of U.S. House Dems add to chorus calling for Alito, Thomas recusals appeared first on Rhode Island Current.